equivalent/scrapbook2/archive/blogs/2016-02-02-keyboard-tips.md

 > I'm right handed, I'm not sure how effective is Dvorak for Left handed
 > folks, but I bet there is lot of articles if you google them.

+### Pair coding argument against Dvorak

+One argument against Dvorak I get a lot is that:

+`"For pair coding I want to use same layout as my colegues"`

+Well yes that's a valid argument, however the question is what layout we are talking about?
+If QWERTY are we talking about `US` or `GB` version of QWERTY ?
+(I work in London UK).

+Here is a photo  of a Belgium keyboard MacBook of my friend / colleague:

+!['Ten Finger Typing - hand positions'][101]

+For me argument that "everyone should use EN QWERTY" in a multicultural City is more than nonsense.

+Now days there are better ways how to pair-code, like using CloudIDE or SSHing to a common VM or use [tmux][19]

 ## Split Keyboards